6un9-h0-Dan/CISSP-Study-Guide/D1 - Security and Risk Management.md

 NIST SP 800-12 Rev.1 = Elements of Computer Security

 ### Evaluate and apply security governance principles
 #### These are just defined roles, and processes for each role, which make sure executive management is informed about any ICT decisions.
 This ensures information is appropriately secured, communicated, documented, and budgeted for.
 It's like a questionaire.
 Look at ISO 27000 to get requirements for which security frameworks you should impliment.
-Think of security frameworks as blue prints and governance principles(iso 27000 or TOGAF) as guides for how to draw blueprints.
+Think of security frameworks as blue prints and governance principles(ISO 27000 or TOGAF) as guides for how to draw blueprints.
 * Alignment of security function to business strategy, goals, mission, and objectives by providing strategic direction.
   * Have to analyze cost of loss/theft information, cost to implement controls, and the benefit to organization by certain controls.
 * Organizational processes (e.g., acquisitions, divestitures, governance committees)